microsoft/TypeScript-Handbook/pages/Generics.md

 }
 ```

-When we do, the compiler will give us an error that we're using the ".length" member of 'arg', but nowhere have we said that 'arg' has this member.
-Remember, we said earlier that these type variables stand in for any and all types, so someone using this function could have passed in a 'number' instead, which does not have a ".length" member.
+When we do, the compiler will give us an error that we're using the `.length` member of `arg`, but nowhere have we said that `arg` has this member.
+Remember, we said earlier that these type variables stand in for any and all types, so someone using this function could have passed in a `number` instead, which does not have a `.length` member.

 Let's say that we've actually intended this function to work on arrays of T rather that T directly.
 Since we're working with arrays, the .length member should be available.
 We can describe this just like we would create arrays of other types: